 A master’s degree demonstrates a person’s advanced knowledge of a particular discipline or field of study.
 In a master’s program, students undergo rigorous coursework that aims to develop their research skills, critical thinking, and problem-solving skills among others.
 As a result, people who obtain a master’s degree can improve their career options and qualify for positions with higher pay.

 With these benefits, it’s not surprising why graduate enrollment has seen a 4.3% year-over-year increase this spring (Whitford, 2021).
 This is in contrast to the latest college statistics, which indicate an overall decline in college enrollment across the United States.

 This guide aims to provide useful information on what a master’s degree is and shed light on the costs and skills required in acquiring one.

 A master’s degree is a post-baccalaureate degree that individuals achieve after undertaking in-depth studies of a specific field of expertise.
-Graduates of master’s degrees are typically expected to have advanced knowledge of theoretical and practical topics in their chosen fields.
+Graduates of master’s degrees such as affordable online MSW programs are typically expected to have advanced knowledge of theoretical and practical topics in their chosen fields.

 Most degree programs also build on the knowledge students gain during their undergraduate education.
 As such, a bachelor’s degree is often required of students planning to pursue master’s degree programs.
 Aside from intensive coursework, many master’s degrees also require students to complete a thesis or internship prior to graduation (Gobler, 2021).